 PET and PEESE meta-regression.
 Meta-regression is a promising new tool in bias detection and adjustment.
-Meta-regression estimates a bias-adjusted effect size by considering the relationship between effect size and precision, then estimating the underlying effect size that would be found with perfect precision.
+Meta-regression estimates a bias-adjusted effect size by considering the relationship between effect sizes and standard errors, then estimating the hypothetical underlying effect size that would be found if the standard error were zero.
 Two meta-regression estimators are the Precision-Effect Test (PET) and Precision-Effect Estimate with Standard Error (PEESE) (Stanley & Doucouliagos, 2014).

-In PET, a weighted linear regression is fit to describe the relationship between effect size and precision, as in the Egger regression test.
+In PET, a weighted linear regression is fit to describe the relationship between effect sizes and standard errors, as in the Egger regression test.
 Unlike Egger’s test, which considers the slope of this regression, PET considers the intercept of this regression.
-This represents an extrapolation from the available data to estimate what the effect would be in a hypothetical study with perfect precision.
+This extrapolates from the available data to estimate what the effect would be in a hypothetical study with perfect precision.
 When there is minimal bias, there is minimal adjustment.
 When there is no underlying effect, published studies tend to lie on the boundary between statistical significance and nonsignificance, forming a linear relationship between sample size and precision.
 Thus, PET performs well at estimating effects when the underlying effect is approximately zero.
 However, PET performs less well when there is some effect.
 When there is an underlying effect, small studies will be censored by publication bias, but most large studies will find statistical significance and be unaffected by bias.
 PET will fail to model this nuance and risks underestimating the size of nonzero effects (Stanley & Doucouliagos, 2014).

 A second meta-regression estimator, PEESE, is intended to address this problem.
-PEESE fits a weighted quadratic relationship between effect size and precision.
-The resulting curve models bias as being stronger in the lower part of the funnel but reduced as the studies become better-powered and less subject to censoring.
+PEESE fits a weighted quadratic relationship between effect sizes and standard errors.
+This prevents the underestimation of nonzero effects by modeling bias as being stronger among low-precision studies than among high-precision studies; thus, high-precision studies are treated as relatively unbiased, as they are assumed to reliably detect the effect.
 Again, in the absence of bias, adjustment is minimal.
 PEESE is less likely than PET to underestimate nonzero effects, but risks overestimating the size of null effects (Stanley & Doucouliagos, 2014).
 Because PET underestimates nonzero effects and PEESE overestimates null effects, sometimes PET and PEESE are combined as a two-step conditional PET-PEESE procedure.
 If PET detects a significant effect, the PEESE estimate is used; if PET does not detect a significant effect, the PET estimate is used.
 Although this approach would seem to make use of the estimators’ complementary strengths and weaknesses, this approach may be exceedingly conservative, as PET has questionable statistical power for the detection of effects (Gervais, 2015).
 When PET’s power is poor, conditional PET-PEESE tends to underestimate effects, as only PET is ever applied.
 For this reason, we report both PET and PEESE.
 When the PET estimate is significant, the PEESE estimate should be favored, but when it is not significant, one should not necessarily favor PET over PEESE, as non-significant results do not guarantee the truth of the null hypothesis.
 Caution is also necessary in conditions of heterogeneity, under which the performance of PET and PEESE will degrade.

-These meta-regression techniques have been previously applied by Carter and McCullough (2014) to inspect the amount of evidence for “ego depletion,” the phenomenon of fatigue in self-control.
+As one case study, these meta-regression techniques have been previously applied by Carter and McCullough (2014) to inspect the amount of evidence for “ego depletion,” the phenomenon of fatigue in self-control.
 They found that after adjusting for small-study effects, PET-PEESE suggested an absence of evidence for the phenomenon.
-The authors therefore recommended a large-sample pre-registered replication effort.
-This replication effort found no evidence of ego depletion (Hagger et al., in press).
+The authors therefore recommended a large-sample pre-registered replication effort, which found no evidence of ego depletion (Hagger et al., in press).